 Exactly a month ago, we put together our little Christmas tree at home, and I think I may have said I was “excited” to post more photos.
 So much for my excitement.
 The month has been packed with so many things, and uploading these photographs was the first to be pushed down my list!
 Anyway, here they are, for traditions’ sake.

 It’s our first Christmas as husband and wife, and I love that we get to start our own Christmas traditions.
-Last year, I had some instax photographs up on my Christmas tree, and this year, we thought we’d do the same.
+Last year, I had some instax photographs up on my Christmas tree, and this year, we decided to do the same.
 We picked some of our favorite photographs from the wedding and the honeymoon and printed them out with our Polaroid Pogo.
 It’s a cute little project, something we hope we can keep on doing for years to come.

 I look at Ate Imy (my sister-in-law) and Isaac and I imagine how difficult it must be for them to celebrate Christmas without Kuya.
 But then I think about the thousands of families in Cagayan de Oro and Iligan who lost their loved ones and friends over the flash flood, and how devastating Christmas and New Year must be like for them.
 As I stare at our Christmas tree here at home, my heart goes out to the victims of Sendong who lost their homes and didn’t get the chance to put up their trees this year.
 At the time of this writing, the death toll has reached about 1,500.
 This is even more tragic than Ondoy.